Types of Museum & Library Collaborations

 4. Satellite Branches

-Parent Resource Library that is located within the Children's Museum of Houston.
+-An example of a satellite branch is the Parent Resource Library that is located within the Children's Museum of Houston.

 -At the Children's Museum of Houston, there is a seperate room that is staffed and funded by the Houston Public Library.